THE JUNE LETTER

 Before RAGBRAI, read your updates and do what they say.
 Some updates are optional reading just for fun, but some (like this one) are critical, so be an attentive reader and know what you're doing.

 No Personal Vehicles Every charter makes an annual promise to RAGBRAI: We promise not to support anyone who has his/her own personal vehicle on RAGBRAI.
-Regardless of whether they have a RAGBRAI vehicle pass, we and all charters are forbidden to provide support to people who have a personal vehicle on the ride.
-You have to choose one or the other: having your own car or availing yourself of our support.
+Regardless of whether someone has a RAGBRAI vehicle pass, we and all charters are forbidden to provide support to people who have a personal vehicle on the ride.
+You have to choose one or the other: having your own car OR availing yourself of our support.
 Please keep your word to us on this matter.

-The Check-In Process for Weeklong Porkers Check-in takes place at our Front Desk in Onawa on Saturday, July 21, and we'll send you a whole separate update about it.
+The Check-In Process for Weeklong Porkers Check-in takes place at our Front Desk in Council Bluffs on Saturday, July 20, and we'll send you a whole separate update about it.
 Please be prepared to show identification at the Front Desk on Saturday.
 One person cannot check in for a whole group.
 Each individual must check in.

 You must show your RAGBRAI wristband before you can put on a Pork Belly bracelet or receive your baggage tags.
 Pork Belly Ventures does not provide services to RAGBRAI bandits.
 You must be a registered RAGBRAI rider.
 (International Porkers, we have a different arrangement for you.
 See "Check-in for International Porkers" below.)